firegloves/MemPOI/README.md

 List of available subfooters:

-- **NumberSumSubFooter**: place a cell containing the sum of the column (works only on numeric comlumns)
+- **NumberSumSubFooter**: places a cell containing the sum of the column (works only on numeric comlumns)
-- **NumberMaxSubFooter**: place a cell containing the maximum value of the column (works only on numeric comlumns)
+- **NumberMaxSubFooter**: places a cell containing the maximum value of the column (works only on numeric comlumns)
-- **NumberMinSubFooter**: place a cell containing the minimum value of the column (works only on numeric comlumns)
+- **NumberMinSubFooter**: places a cell containing the minimum value of the column (works only on numeric comlumns)
-- **NumberAverageSubFooter**: place a cell containing the average value of the column (works only on numeric comlumns)
+- **NumberAverageSubFooter**: places a cell containing the average value of the column (works only on numeric comlumns)

 By default no footer and no subfooter are appended to the report.